murchandamus/bips/bip-update-process.md

 community, there is no need to refer to it by a number.

-Proposals are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or fail to specify the feature clearly and completely.
+Proposals are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility where necessary, or fail to specify the feature clearly and completely.
 Reviewers and BIP editors should provide guidance on how the proposal may be improved to progress toward readiness.
 Pull requests that are proposing off-topic or unserious ideas or have stopped to make progress may be closed.

-When the proposal has been assigned a number and is complete, a BIP editor will merge it to the BIP repository.
+When the proposal has been assigned a number and is complete, a BIP editor will merge it into the BIP repository.
-After the BIP is merged to the repository, its main focus should no longer shift significantly, even while the authors may continue to update the proposal as necessary in the git repository.
+After the BIP has been merged to the repository, its main focus should no longer shift significantly, even while the authors may continue to update the proposal as necessary.
 Updates to merged documents by the authors should also be submitted as pull requests.

 #### Proposed[^proposed]